Skip to main content

 While it may be tempting to write custom encryption routines, doing so can introduce significant security risks.
 Microservices security often relies on robust cryptography to protect sensitive data.
 Rather than writing your cryptographic algorithms, it’s better to use proven, open-source libraries that have been rigorously tested and are maintained by the security community.
 This helps reduce the likelihood of errors and vulnerabilities in your security code.

-5) Security at service level
+5) Security at the service level

 6) Secure with MFA